-Achieving knowledge of the behaviour of air flows in buildings or system components is essential for powerful and efficient operation.
-Computational fluid dynamics (CFD) has become an indispensable tool alongside experimental investigation due to constantly improved methods.
+Knowledge of the behavior of air flows in buildings, vehicles or system components is essential for high-performance and efficient operation.
+In this context, numerical flow simulation (computational fluid dynamics, CFD) has become an indispensable tool in addition to experimental investigations due to continuously improved methods.

-Nowadays, the wide range of applications for flow simulation makes it possible to make a considerable contribution to development progress in building and room air conditioning technology as well as in the fields of aerospace, power plant and vehicle technology.
+Today, the wide range of applications of flow simulation allows it to make a significant contribution to development progress in building and room air conditioning technology.

-The various simulation methods are optimally applied and adapted for the various research topics at the Institute for Energy Efficient Buildings and Indoor Climate.
-The application ranges from the component optimization to the simulation of room air flows and the calculation of complete systems and buildings.
-The complexity of the investigation can be increased from simple laminar pipe flow to multiphase flow or flow acoustic prediction.
+For the various research topics at our institute, the different simulation methods are optimally used and adapted for the current problems.
+The application ranges from aerosol dispersion and simulation of indoor air flows to component optimization and calculation of complete systems and buildings.
+The complexity of the investigation can be increased from simple laminar pipe flow to polyphase flow or flow-acoustic prediction.